 The bill is needed to help to deter the crime of identity theft.
 The crime is not merely an annoyance but by wrecking a person's credit rating it can seriously harm a person's ability to function in this day and age.
 It is simply inconvenient to attempt to conduct one's life on a cash only basis.
 Further, without credit, a person is most likely entirely barred from making a number of purchases; for example, a home or an automobile.
-Not only does the crime harm the individual who has been impersonated, it harms the lenders as well, who often have no realistic way of collecting on the debt.
+Not only does this crime harm the individual who has been impersonated, it harms the lenders as well, who often have no realistic way of collecting on the debt.
 Given the harm that this can cause to its victims, there is no good reason that it should not be treated more seriously.
+Increasing the penalties and eliminating the more archaic language of the current law is one of the best ways to make certain the crime is treated more seriously.